awesomeeng/awesome-server/README.md

 server.router.addControllerFile("/test","../controllers/MyController.js");
 ```

 It is important to note that the **filename** must be resolvable to the actual file.
 Relative filenames will be resolve relative to the current working directory `process.cwd()`.
 If you want the file resolved to a specific location in your source code relative to the place where you are calling `server.router.addControllerFile()` you need to resolve it against the module filename.
-As a shortcut, AwesomeServer provides the `server.router.resolveFilename(module,filename)` function to ease use.
+As a shortcut, AwesomeServer provides the `AwesomeServer.resolveRelativeToModule(module,filename)` function to ease use.

 ```
-server.router.addControllerFile("/test",server.router.resolveFilename(module,"../controllers/MyController.js"));
+server.router.addControllerFile("/test",AwesomeServer.resolveRelativeToModule(module,"../controllers/MyController.js"));
 ```

 ### Controller Directory Routing